 Important Documents to have when seeking funds for your business.

 Be prepared to tell investors or lenders why you need the money.
 Saying “I just need the money,” does not inspire confidence or the fact that you have thought it through.
-Below are some of the some of the documents required:
+Below are some of the documents required:

 - Business financial statements